10. Water and Electrolytes: A Complete Guide to Fluid Balance and Dehydration

 • Regulating blood pressure and heart rhythm

 Dehydration occurs when the body loses more water and electrolytes than it takes in.
-It may be mild, moderate or severe depending on the degree of loss.
+It may be mild, moderate, or severe depending on the degree of loss.

 • Vomiting and diarrhea